-Language disorder is diagnosed by Speech Pathologists using a test of spoken language such as the CELF-4, once other possible causes of severe language problems have been ruled out, e.g. intellectual disability, hearing impairment.
+Language disorder is diagnosed by Speech Pathologists using a test of spoken language such as the Clinical Evaluation of Language Fundamentals (CELF), once other possible causes of severe language problems have been ruled out, e.g. intellectual disability, hearing impairment.

 Kids with language disorder need (but often don’t get) intervention targeting their listening skills, and usually also their speaking skills.
 Most also find it harder than average to learn to decode text, so also need extra work on phonics.

 I know a few kids who are good at decoding but poor at comprehension (hyperlexic), all of them on the autism spectrum.
 A language disorder but a great decoding teacher might also result in this problem, but “barking at print” seems to me mostly something that happens in anti-phonics campaigners’ imaginations.
 For good strategies to boost reading comprehension, click here.